madduci/docker-msvc-cpp/README.md

 ## Usage

-After building the final docker image, there is a `/home/wine/.wine/drive_c/Tools` folder, containing all the required tools, plus two batch files that can switch between 32 and 64 bit compilers, in the specific
+After building the final docker image, there is a `/home/wine/.wine/drive_c/Tools` folder, containing all the required tools, plus a batch file that can set the 64 bit environment, in the specific:

-- /home/wine/.wine/drive_c/x86.bat
 - /home/wine/.wine/drive_c/x64.bat

-They contain Windows paths (as 'C:\\..').
+It contains all the required Windows paths (as 'C:\\..').

-The entrypoint of the Docker Image is set to be the `cmd` console, started with as a `wine` process and with the x64 tools and environment variables loaded by default.
+The entrypoint of the Docker Image is set to be the `wine64-entrypoint` bash script that loads a 64bit Windows CMD console that waits for commands.

-To start the image and execute a prepared Windows batch script, just run it as
+To start the image and execute a prepared Windows command or script, you **have to** call it with double-double quotes as follows:
 ```
-docker run --rm -it -v HOST_PATH_TO_MOUNT:TARGET_PATH docker-wine-msvc:16.6-2019 "YOUR_SCRIPT_IN_TARGET_PATH"
+docker run --rm -it -v HOST_PATH_TO_MOUNT:TARGET_PATH docker-wine-msvc:16.6-2019 ""YOUR_SCRIPT_IN_TARGET_PATH""

+docker run --rm -it docker-wine-msvc:16.6-2019 ""conan install openssl/1.1.1g@""
 ```

 alternatively, to issue interactive commands:

 ```
-docker run --rm -it --entrypoint /bin/bash -v HOST_PATH_TO_MOUNT:TARGET_PATH docker-msvc-extended:16.2-2019
+docker run --rm -it -v HOST_PATH_TO_MOUNT:TARGET_PATH docker-msvc-extended:16.6-2019

-# In Bash
-$.wine/drive_c> wine cmd
-# In CMD - 64 Bit compiler (loaded by default at first launch)
-C:>C:\x64.bat
 C:>cl /?
 C:>conan --version
 C:>cmake --version